torgeirl/kubernetes-playbooks/README.md

 ## Add the worker nodes
  `$ ansible-playbook -i tf-project/ansible_inventory playbooks/workers.yml`

-Run `$ kubectl get nodes` once more on the master node to verify the worker nodes got added.
+Run `kubectl get nodes` once more on the master node to verify the worker nodes got added.

 ## Change or destroy the cluster
 Edit `tf-project/cluster` and re-run `terraform apply` to change the cluster, before re-running the playbooks to add new workers.